-The proposed design shifted slightly, these changes included using an aluminum belt in place of the elastic belt and using dovetail joints.
-The dovetails joints were included to enhance the durability of the box.
-The aluminum belt replaced the elastic belt to allow for easier placement of the blt on the user.
+The proposed design shifted slightly, these changes included using an aluminum belt in place of the elastic belt and using dovetail joints rather than tradition fasteners.
+The dovetail joints were included to enhance the durability of the box.
+The aluminum belt replaced the elastic belt to allow easier attachment to the users.